Today we’re talking about the one of the most popular essential oils–peppermint oil uses and benefits.

-Put a few drops of the oil on a cotton ball and place in closets, your basement, or other place that these critters are prone to hiding.
+Put a few drops of the oil on a cotton ball and place in closets, your basement, or other place these critters are prone to hiding.

-Peppermint Oil for Head Tension Relief
+Head Tension Relief

 In a study, head tension sufferers used peppermint oil and other oils to get relief since peppermint is said to relax muscles and improve circulation.
 The study found that peppermint oil and along with other oils can help reduce head tension and reduce sensitivity to these issues.

 For head tension relief, apply diluted peppermint oil to the temples or forehead.
 I wrote about our experience with peppermint and head tension (amongst other things) here.